-Fellow Highlights: A Career in Digital Human Rights with Meri Baghdasaryan [Episode 7]
+Fellow Highlights: A Career in Digital Human Rights with Meri Baghdasaryan [S3E07]

 We are excited to launch a new series within the Tech Policy Grind – Fellow Highlights!
 In this episode, Reema chats with Fellow Meri Baghdasaryan on her career journey into tech law and policy at the intersection of digital human rights, free speech, and surveillance.